'She Taught Love' Is the Epitome of a Black Woman's Strength

 And for me, it was not having to have any preconceived notions of how to portray this or how to capture this.
 Black people aren't a monolith.
 We represent the vast spectrum of the human experience.

-So, for me, it was more about making sure that I provided a safe space for Darrell and Arsema to explore, ask questions and be vulnerable and get it wrong.
+So, for me, it was more about making sure I provided a safe space for Darrell and Arsema to explore, ask questions and be vulnerable and get it wrong.
 [I wanted to provide] a space to explore and just play, because they're just so talented.

 There’s a scene where Mali is in the hospital and she gets to act out the sci-fi characters that she and her father created when she was a child.
 It’s innocent and whimsical.
 There’s so much care in that moment.
 What was going through your mind as you were figuring out how to take that scene off of the page and make it really explode in film?